Is van life with a cat possible?

 Keep Your Cat Active During The Day

 I often see house cats taking long naps during the day only to get ready for their midnight adventure once the sun sets.
-And in a limited space, like a camper van, this could be a nightmare while you’re sleeping.
+And in a limited space, like a camper van, this could be a nightmare while trying to sleep.

-For you to have a good nights sleep during your van travels with a cat, it’s crucial to keep your cat active during the daytime.
-Play time with a variety of toys, setting up scratching posts, or go on a walk on leash outside, for example.
-By keeping your cat engaged during the day, you’ll have a more peaceful night’s sleep for both you and your furry friend.
+Keeping your cat active during the daytime is crucial to have a good night’s rest.
+This involves playtime with various toys, setting up scratching posts, or going on leashed walks outside.
+By keeping your cat engaged during the day, you’ll have a more peaceful night’s sleep for you and your furry friend.

 Do Not Free Feed Your Cat

 Although leaving food out all day may seem convenient, free feeding your cat can cause obesity and numerous health issues.
 This is especially true if your cat spends lots of time cooped up inside a van.

 Instead, monitor their food intake by setting specific meal times and portion sizes.
 Not only will this ensure that they receive the appropriate nutrients, but it will also prevent picky eating habits.
 Additionally, cats have an excellent internal clock, so setting a regular meal time helps your cat come home from the outside when they’re hungry.

 9. Proper Vaccinations & Medications

 Make sure your cat is up-to-date on its vaccines.
 This helps keep your cat safe from diseases they may pick up from other cats and animals they meet during your travels.